ErayKayan/DrawChute/README.md

 # DrawChute
-It Creates meshes with collider using by touch input
+It creates meshes with collider using by touch input